Meghan, Duchess of Sussex: Other cases and complaints

 Between December 2022 and January 2023, more than 25,000 complaints were submitted to the Independent Press Standards Organisation (IPSO) about a column by Jeremy Clarkson in The Sun, in which he stated that he hated Meghan "on a cellular level" and dreamed "of the day when she is made to parade naked through the streets of every town in Britain while the crowds chant, 'Shame!' and throw lumps of excrement at her."
 On December 20, 2022, Conservative MP Caroline Nokes wrote to The Suns editor, Victoria Newton, calling for "action [to be] taken" against Clarkson.
 The letter was signed by more than 60 cross-party MPs.
 On December 23, The Sun issued an apology, stating "columnists' opinions are their own" but they "regret the publication of this article" and are "sincerely sorry".
 On the following day, a spokesperson for the Duke and Duchess of Sussex described the apology as "nothing more than a PR stunt".
 Clarkson said his column was a reference to a scene from the television series Game of Thrones and he later revealed that he had emailed Meghan and Harry on Christmas Day 2022 to apologise.
 A spokesperson for the couple said Clarkson wrote solely to Harry and the article was not an isolated incident.
 In February 2023, IPSO announced that it was launching an investigation about the article.
 In June 2023, IPSO concluded that the column was sexist and contained a "pejorative and prejudicial reference" to Meghan's sex, but it rejected complaints that the piece raised an issue of fact, or was meant to harass her or included discriminatory references on the grounds of race.

+In April 2026, Harry and Meghan's team refused to provide details of the couple's visit to Australia to Guardian Australia, alleging that Daily Mail, Daily Mirror and Sky News Australia had broken a strict embargo on the couple's tour itinerary.
+Sky News Australia denied the allegations, following which the couple stated that unlike the Mail neither Sky News nor the Daily Mirror were "formally bound" by the embargo but criticized them for opting to report on the details revealed by the Mail.